YasmineBB/saucehub/README.md

 ### Make Your Sauce page

 In addition to the Find Your Sauce page, the Make Your Sauce page provides the user with recipes, currently ranging from Mild to Hot.
-At the moment there is one recipe for each category and this would be expanded in future.
+At the moment there is one recipe for each category and this would be expanded in on in the future.

 On this page the user can click on the spice level they prefer and it will take them to the intended recipe.